jsbien/glyph-miner/INSTALL.md

 > ⚠  Do not use this in production — it's for local development and debugging only.

+#### Comparing with the original system.

+The original system is still available as a Docker image.

+After pulling the image from Docker Hub  with the command

+    docker pull glyphminer/glyphminer

+you can (re)start it with

+	local/restart-server_docker.py

+In principle the current version should work identically as the original one, the only exception are the tooltips of the overview page.

+The code, besides adapting to Python 3 and current Maria DB, has only one cosmetic change, the large `db.py` file was split into smaller ones place in the `sever/database` directory.

 ### User utilities

 The directory `utils/` is dedicated for user-oriented utilities.